ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 ## Introduction

 Here we explain the [Apache Avro](https://avro.apache.org/) messaging integration we have done in one of our integration tests for the **refarch-kc-container-ms** component, which is part of the [Reefer Containers reference implementation](https://ibm-cloud-architecture.github.io/refarch-kc/) of the [IBM Event Driven Architectures reference architecture](https://ibm-cloud-architecture.github.io/refarch-eda/).
-The Refeer Containers reference implementation is a simulation of what a container shipment process could look like in reality.
-From a manufacturer creating some goods to the delivery of those to a reatailer, going through requesting a container, loading the goods into the container, finding a voyage for that container on a ship, monitoring the container's temperature and GPS location, delivering the container, unloading the goods, etc. As you can imagine, this scenario is ideal for an Event Driven architecture where we not only have a microservices based application but also the integration of these using Event Driven Architecture components (such as Kafka) and patterns (such as Saga, CQRS, Event Sourcing, etc).
+The Reefer Containers reference implementation is a simulation of what a container shipment process could look like in reality.
+From a manufacturer creating some goods to the delivery of those to a retailer, going through requesting a container, loading the goods into the container, finding a voyage for that container on a ship, monitoring the container's temperature and GPS location, delivering the container, unloading the goods, etc. As you can imagine, this scenario is ideal for an Event Driven architecture where we not only have a microservices based application but also the integration of these using Event Driven Architecture components (such as Kafka) and patterns (such as Saga, CQRS, Event Sourcing, etc).

 ### What is Apache Avro